Keinberger/miden-inheritance-vaults/TUTORIAL.md

     println!("Note submitted successfully! {:?} \n", tx_result.executed_transaction().id());
 ```

-### Step 9: Consume the Note as the beneficiary
+### Step 10: Consume the Note as the beneficiary

-As our last step, we will consume and claim the inheritance funds as the benficiary.
+As our last step, we will consume and claim the inheritance funds as the beneficiary.

 First we will wait 10 seconds to ensure that the deadline has passed.
 After that, we build and submit a transaction request to claim the inheritance funds (i.e. consuming the Note).